-New Home Office staff handling hard asylum cases, say insiders
+Tough asylum cases handled by new Home Office staff, say insiders

 It said in 2021/22, there were 614 caseworkers who made an average of five asylum decisions per month per staff member, compared to 380 caseworkers with a productivity rate of 13.7 decisions in 2011/12.

-There are more than 37,000 asylum seekers currently living in UK hotels, costing the taxpayer almost £7m pounds per day.
+There are more than 37,000 asylum seekers currently living in UK hotels, costing the taxpayer almost £7m per day.
 The speed at which the backlog is dealt with dictates the duration of stay in hotels and the cost to the taxpayer.

-The Home Office said it was a "short term solution" while it was working hard with local authorities to find suitable accommodation for them.
+The Home Office said it was a "short-term solution" while it was working hard with local authorities to find suitable accommodation for them.

 It added it was doing what it could to address the situation, and had "increased asylum caseworkers by 80% to more than 1,000".
 It said "a successful pilot scheme to boost the number of claims processed is now being rolled out across the country".